rabanti-github/NanoXLSX/MigrationGuide.md

   - The method `Workbook.AddStyle(Style)` was completely removed, after marked as obsolete in version 2.x.
 Styles should be added directly to cells or ranges.
   - The method `Workbook.AddStyleComponent(Style, AbstractStyle)` was completely removed, after marked as obsolete in version 2.x.
 Styles should be modified directly on cells, e.g. `workbook.CurrentWorksheet.Cells["A1"].CellStyle.CurrentFont.Bold = true;` or `workbook.CurrentWorksheet.Cells["A1"].CellStyle.Append(fontStyle)`.
   - The methods `Workbook.RemoveStyle(Style)`, `Workbook.RemoveStyle(Style, bool)`, `Workbook.RemoveStyle(string)` and `Workbook.RemoveStyle(string, bool)` were completely removed, after marked as obsolete in version 2.x.
 Styles should be removed directly from cells (e.g. `workbook.CurrentWorksheet.Cells["A1"].RemoveStyle()`.
+  - The method `Workbook.GetMruColors()` returns now a `IReadOnlyList<Color>` (was string).
+The new Color class (namespace `NanoXLSX.Colors`) can represent an RGB, ARGB, system, theme or indexed color.
+See the Color class documentation for more details.
 ---

 ### Worksheet